trilitech/tezos-developer-docs/docs/smart-contracts/testing2.md

     - the `timestamp` of the block (value of `now` during the call)
     - the `level` of the block
 1. Verify the contract's storage or `balance` changed the way you expected.
-1. Try some invalid calls that should fail, and they are expected to fail.
+1. Invalid calls to entrypoints, and they are expected to fail.
 1. Verification of the error caused by these invalid calls, making sure the error messages are the ones you thought would come up.

 When executed, the test scenario is successful if all verifications are correct, and all invalid calls fail with the expected errors.